ghulamemustafa/country-currency-api/README.md

 # Rate-Limiting

-I assumed the incoming calls needed to be rate-limited.
-Hence I've used `Bucket4j`for said purpose.
-For the currency API rate limiting, caching is used.
+I assumed the (incoming) calls to CountryAPI needed to be rate-limited, hence used `Bucket4j`.Whereas for the currencyAPI (outgoing) rate limiting, caching is used.

 - `app.countryinfo.api.ratelimit.perminute` can be used to change the countryAPI rate limit per-minute